 The distributed power grid which is comprised of residential, commercial and light storage users, requires to exchange information among the Distributed Energy Storage Management Platform (DESMP) and the diverse Distributed Energy Devices (DED).
-The information exchanged in the distributed power gird is not only to collect power related data, but also to coordinate working flows of the distributed power storage equipment, to change the equivalent load characteristics, and to realize flexible power grid through load interaction etc.
+The information exchanged in the distributed power grid is not only to collect energy related data, but also to coordinate working flows of the distributed energy storage equipment, to change the equivalent load characteristics, and to realize flexible power grid through load interaction etc.

-The DPD is plug-and-play and periodically collects the operating information, such as battery power, charge and discharge power, alarm information, etc., and transfers them to DESMP.
-The DESMP regularly maintains connections with the DPD and determines the online status and issue instructions to the DPD to control the switch of the device and set the power etc. Further, it obtains the electricity, power, load and other information of the grid-connected users in the area from the DPD to support the decision-making of flexible interaction between the distributed power storage and the large power grid, or to analyse the user's electricity habits to guide the operation of distributed power storage.
+The DED is plug-and-play and periodically collects the operating information, such as battery energy, charge and discharge energy, alarm information, etc., and transfers them to DESMP.
+The DESMP regularly maintains connections with the DED and determines the online status and issue instructions to the DED to control the switch of the device and set the energy etc. Further, it obtains the electricity, energy, load and other information of the grid-connected users in the area from the DED to support the decision-making of flexible interaction between the distributed energy storage and the large power grid, or to analyze the user's electricity habits to guide the operation of distributed energy storage.

 5.x.2 Pre-Conditions

-Distributed power system has the following functions: data acquisition and processing, active power adjustment, voltage and reactive power control, island detection, dispatch and coordination control, etc. It is mainly composed of DESMP, the DED and communication system.
+Distributed energy system has the following functions: data acquisition and processing, active power adjustment, voltage and reactive power control, island detection, dispatch and coordination control, etc. It is mainly composed of DESMP, the DED and communication system.

 The DESMP is located in region center.
-And the diverse DED can be deployed in buildings, indoors, outdoors, tunnels, ports and even moving vehicles which may be faced a poor communication signal condition or even out of network coverage.
+And the diverse DED can be deployed in buildings, indoors, outdoors, tunnels, ports and electric vehicles which may be faced a poor communication signal condition or even out of network coverage.

 The 5G system connects the DEDs with the DESMP.